 - Technicolor Sclerae: Skint has yellow ones, like most shra.
 We never see Aryn's eyes, but she probably has blue or green, like most fih'jik.

-- Twenty Four Hour Armour: Skint.
+- 24-Hour Armour: Skint.
 Justified, since having a freaking sword through his back makes it impossible to take off.

 - The Unfought

 - Well Intentioned Extremists

 As a Councillord, Pazzato is unrivaled in mastery of his element.
 Of the Councillords, he is actually the least antagonistic toward Six Stars, even casually asking them for help with a task.
 However, this is merely a clever ruse to distract them while he duels Metzino.
 For he has a blood feud with the Metzino line, and eventually wins the duel due to his signature telekinesis technique.
 Qualstio is enraged when he sees this, and, along with the guild, avenges Metzino's death soon after.